 Some menus tell a story.
 This one illustrates the adventures of a clever fox, the namesake of the restaurant.

-Burritos are fun and so are these menus.
+Burritos are fun and so are this restaurant brand’s logo design and menu.

 For menus that change regularly, include a permanent piece like this wood board with binder clips, and print off new menus when needed.